 ... mod_mime_magic: can't read `/usr/local/lib/httpd/viewcvs/query.cgi'

-executable can be made group-readable.
+in your logfiles, the viewcvs-wrap executable can be made group-readable.

 ScriptAlias /viewcvs/cgi-bin /usr/local/lib/httpd/viewcvs